 *If candidate completes the required coursework prior to attaining the AS degree, the certification will be held until the degree is earned.

-MCC’s Health Coach Certification is approved by the International Consortium for Health & Wellness Coaches (ICHWC).
+MCC’s Health Coach Certification is approved by the National Board for Health and Wellness Coaching (NBHWC).
 As a result, health and wellness coaches who have completed MCC’s Health Coaching Certification will qualify to sit for the national exam.